UCare's MSHO 2021 Part D (Prescription Drug) Coverage

 Prescription Drug Transition Policy (PDF) (Updated 12/2020)

-Medication Therapy Management Program (PDF) - available to all Medicare-eligible members who meet program criteria.
+Medication Therapy Management (MTM) - available to all Medicare-eligible members who meet program criteria.
 While not a part of a prescription drug benefit, it is a Medicare designed program sponsored by UCare.

 Mail order pharmacy program

-UCare Medicare members may order up to a 90 day supply for the cost of two copays on certain medications to be delivered by mail through Express Scripts, UCare’s Pharmacy Benefits Manager.
+UCare Medicare members may order up to a 90-day supply of medication by mail through Express Scripts, UCare’s Pharmacy Benefits Manager.
+It may cost less than a 90-day supply at a retail pharmacy.
 Besides convenience, benefits include free home delivery and 24/7 access to a pharmacist.

 Choose one of these ways to start receiving your medications at home: